 On April 6, 2023, pursuant to a Securities Purchase Agreement (the "Purchase Agreement"), dated March 30, 2023 with the purchasers named therein (the "Purchasers"), which included certain affiliated entities of Chicago Pacific Founders GP, L.P., a Delaware limited partnership ("CPF"), and the Company's Chief Medical Officer and member of the Company's board of directors, the Company issued 79.9 million units at a price of approximately \$1.12 per unit for institutional investors, and a purchase price of approximately \$1.19 per unit for employees and consultants.
-Each unit consists of one share of Class A common stock and 0.75 of a warrant to purchase one share of Class A common stock at an exercise price of \$1.13.
+Each unit consists of one share of Class A common stock at an exercise price of \$1.13.
 Certain institutional investors elected to receive pre-funded warrants to purchase Class A common stock in lieu of a portion of their Class A common stock.
-In total, the Company sold (i) an aggregate of 69.2 million shares of its Class A common stock (the "Shares"), (ii) warrants to purchase an aggregate of 59.9 million shares of Class A common stock (the "Common Warrants"), and (iii) pre-funded warrants to purchase an aggregate of 10.8 million shares of Class A common stock (the "Pre-Funded Warrants" and, together with the Common Warrants, the "Warrants") for aggregate proceeds of \$86.6 million, net of \$2.9 million in offering costs (collectively, the "March 2023 Private Placement").
+In total, the Company sold (i) an aggregate of 69.2 million shares of its Class A common stock (the "Shares"), (ii) warrants to purchase an aggregate of 59.9 million shares of Class A common stock (the "Pre-Funded Warrants") and, together with the Common Warrants, the "Warrants") for aggregate proceeds of \$86.6 million, net of \$2.9 million in offering costs (collectively, the "March 2023 Private Placement").
 The Warrants were recorded as equity-classified financial instruments.